 This is an introductory ceramics course in which students learn basic design, creative development, hand-building, throwing, glaze techniques, firing and ceramic terminology.
 The course covers aesthetics and creative development of clay objects examining historical and personal modes of expression.
-This course may be taken 2 times.
 Lecture & lab.
 Optional pass/no pass grade.
 Transferable to CSU; UC.